 Stand on your hands and knees.
 Your knees should be below your hips and your hands should be a few inches before your shoulders.

-With your feet placed flat on the floor, lift your knees from the floor and raise them until you form a triangle with your body.
+Make sure your feet are placed flat on the floor.
+Then, lift your knees from the floor and raise them until you form a triangle with your body.
 If straightening your legs isn’t comfortable, keep them slightly bent at the knees.

 Bring your head in between your arms.
 Bring your shoulder blades closer together and move your shoulders from your ears.
 Meanwhile, push your butt as far back and upward as you can to increase the stretch.